nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User !!requests to list patients (UC05).!!
 2. User !!requests to display record list of specific patient (UC06).!!
 3. User requests to edit a record
-4. OmniHealth replaces the record with a new edited one
+4. OmniHealth replaces the record in the record list with a new edited one

 **Extensions**
 * 3a.
 The record list is empty.